CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 The bento-local environment should be launched from within the folder of the desired run mode and all local copies of source code and configuration files should reside within that folder as well.

-Bento-local consists of 3 components hosted within Docker containers and a separate Dataloader container that will be shut down after running the dataloader scripts.
+Bento-local consists of three components hosted within Docker containers and a separate Dataloader container that will be shut down after running the dataloader scripts.
 Depending on configuration options the build can take several minutes.
 When the build is complete the Bento components will be configured as follows:

 **Front End:**